Samode, near Jaipur, Rajasthan, India

 October to March is the best time to travel to Rajasthan.
 Expect warm and sunny weather, perfect for exploring and relaxing.
 Please note that hotels are at their busiest over the Christmas and New Year period.
 December and January can have very cool mornings and evening and we suggest taking some warm clothing.
 Whilst temperatures in the desert areas are always hot in the daytime, they become some of the coolest areas of the state once the sun goes down.
 It’s also normal to expect some fog in the major cities of northern Rajasthan in December and January.

-To start planning your holiday to Samode Palace
+Call us on to start planning your holiday to Samode Palace or take a look at our itineraries to India

 The 19th century Samode Palace is set in the rugged hills 40km north of Jaipur, and is a classic reminder of Rajasthan's regal heritage.
 The hotel offers uniquely furnished rooms, and has a delightful swimming pool.